 Notate the meeting’s adjournment time following its conclusion.
 Examine your notes to determine whether you missed any crucial information when taking notes.
 If the individual from whom you require extra information is still present in the room and not otherwise engaged, you may seek this information from them.
 If you cannot obtain additional information from someone in person, you might write a professional email shortly after the meeting requesting this information.

-5. Type your meeting notes in paragraphs that are easily understood.
+Step 5: Type your meeting notes in paragraphs that are easily understood

 As soon as you complete taking notes and the group adjourns, you should type the meeting minutes while the data is still fresh in your mind.
 Separate each significant decision or action with the appropriate specificity in its paragraph.
 Maintain the present tense throughout the entirety of your meeting minutes.
 Ensure that the language is objective and clear to comprehend.
 It will help if you concentrate on what was done throughout the meeting.
 If there are multiple pages, you can number them after inputting the minutes.
 Include any pertinent supporting materials and proofread for clarity, spelling, and grammar errors.